-MILLER: No. What was clear was the rules had changed, and the rules were understood, but that the culture was such that it wouldn't change, and that it was a culture that required constant oversight.
-Perhaps the culture was necessary in order to engage in this work, which on the clandestine side certainly involves corruption of the other side, and which in turn has a corrosive effect on those who carry it out.
-That was a constant finding, that the cost for covert operators is very heavy, destructive of their own psyche and behavior.
+MILLER: No. What was clear was the rules had changed, and the rules were understood, but that the culture was such that it wouldn't change without consistent effort over a generation.
+It was a culture that required constant oversight.
+Perhaps the culture is necessary in order to engage in this work, which on the clandestine side certainly involves corruption of the other side, and which in turn has a corrosive effect on those who carry it out.
+That was a constant and consistent finding that the cost for covert operators is very heavy, destructive of their own psyche and behavior.
 The record bears that out, right to the present day.

-So it was an arrangement in a sense, the price of secret intelligent activities necessary for the state was that the legislature and courts, as appropriate, or the executive branch, had to be fully informed of everything that was done and take responsibility for it, for better or for worse.
+So an arrangement -- an understanding was reaching, in a sense, that the price of secret intelligent activities necessary for the state required that the legislature and courts, as appropriate, or the executive branch, had to be fully informed of everything that was done and the three branches would take responsibility for it, for better or for worse.

-Q: Well, as we speak today, there must be a tremendous burden - we're talking about the height of the war against terrorism, which is there.
+Q: Well, as we speak today, there must be a tremendous burden -- we're talking about the height of the war against terrorism, which is there.
 I mean, here is where it's not state-to-state relations, but you've got to penetrate extraterritorial, or whatever you want to call it, organizations which are out to do you grave harm.
 And you almost have to resort to any method possible to penetrate these.

-MILLER: Yes, but all the methods are known, and they all can be fitted within a legal framework, and, in the end, I don't see, from what I understand, of Al Qaeda and the other terrorist groups, that the phenomenon is anything new.
-There's nothing different between the 17th of November Greek crowd and Al Qaeda, as far as being criminals and willing to use violent and dangerous means.
+MILLER: Yes, but all the methods are known, and they all can be fitted within a legal framework, and, in the end, I don't see, from what I understand, of Al Qaeda and the other terrorist groups, that the phenomenon of a radical militant, violent is anything new.
+There's nothing different between the 17th of November Greek faction and Al Qaeda, as far as both being criminals and willing to use violent and dangerous means to carry out their aims.